bmguillo/IAM_Tutorial/README.md

 - Code changes to SOE to ingest new authentication.

 ### Parallel Testing Considerations
 - Create a from(state) --> to(state) diagram to communicate to stakeholders what has been completed, what is left to be                                                                         completed
 - Each step of the process (code refactoring step, migration of non prod instance 1 etc. ) should be tested & assess before continuing on with the process
 - CF instance becames an alias pointing to the IAM-enabled instance indicated by chainlink icon, should be able to test both CF credentials and IAM
+- Switch users to the new IAM-enabled instances
+- Run CF/IAM enabled instances in parallel until behavior is expected then drain users off

+## Step by Step Walkthrough of IAM Process in IBM Cloud

 ### Pre-requisite #1: Create Resource Group(s) & Assign resource group & resource access to users
 ![test](https://github.com/bmguillo/IAM_Tutorial/blob/master/img/resourcegroup.png)